 - MAR 7555 - Consumer Behavior

-- Besharat, Ali, Anand Kumar, John Lax and Eric Rydzik (2013), "Leveraging Attribute Virtual Direct Experience in Video Games to Improve Brand Recall and Learning", Journal of Advertising, 42:2-3, 170-182.
+- Besharat, Ali, Anand Kumar, John Lax and Eric Rydzik, (2013), "Leveraging Attribute Virtual Direct Experience in Video Games to Improve Brand Recall and Learning," Journal of Advertising, 42:2-3, 170-182.

-- Member, Advisory Panel, Society for Consumer Psychology (2012-2014)
+- Member, Advisory Panel of the Society for Consumer Psychology (2012-2014)